 The Interpublic Group (IPG) Scholarship

-Awarded to an ethnically diverse student who is a rising junior/senior/grad student and has demonstrated an interest in a career in communications.
-IPG is the holding company for a large number of firms focused on communications.
-Some of the most well-known advertising and PR brands include McCann Worldgroup, R/GA, FCB, Deutsch, Weber Shandwick, Golin and Momentum.
-Two scholarships awarded.
+The Interpublic Group (IPG) Scholarship is awarded to a student from a diverse background who is a rising college junior, senior, or grad student and has demonstrated an interest in a career in communications.
 Student must be available for a paid summer internship.
+IPG is the holding company for a large number of firms focused on communications, including McCann Worldgroup, R/GA, FCB, Deutsch, Weber Shandwick, Golin and Momentum.

 The Kaplow Scholarship

-This prestigious honor is awarded to a high-performing multicultural college student approaching their sophomore, junior or senior year who is nurturing their career in marketing communications and public relations.
-It provides training as well as mentorship geared toward education and engagement and sets the foundation for achieving success in an entry-level role and beyond.
+The Kaplow Scholarship is awarded to a student from a diverse background who is a rising college sophomore, junior, or senior and nurturing their career in marketing communications or public relations.
+The Kaplow Scholarship includes additional support through the Roadmap for Change, which involves training and mentorship to set the foundation for achieving success in an entry-level role and beyond.

 The Alumna Scholarship

-Awarded to a previous scholarship winner who has demonstrated academic excellence and strong engagement with NYWICI.
+The NYWICI Alumna Excellence Scholarship is awarded to a previous scholarship winner who has demonstrated continued academic excellence and ongoing engagement and leadership within NYWICI.

 The NYWICI Past Presidents’ Scholarship

-Awarded in the spirit of New York Women in Communications (NYWICI) Past Presidents, this annual scholarship was established by contributions from individuals who have served as NYWICI President.
-The recipient will be a rising college junior or senior who is pursuing a bachelor’s degree in the
+Awarded in the spirit of New York Women in Communications Past Presidents, this annual scholarship is supported by contributions from individuals who have served as NYWICI President.
+The recipient will be a rising college junior or senior who is pursuing a career in the communications field.

-communications field.
-The awardee has demonstrated effective leadership abilities, an innovative and entrepreneurial spirit, and has a bold and dynamic personality, in all aspects of their life.
-More importantly this recipient has the drive and potential to be a future NYWICI President.
+The recipient must demonstrate effective leadership abilities and an innovative and entrepreneurial spirit in all aspects of their life and have a track record of engagement within NYWICI.
+The ideal recipient has the drive and potential to be a future NYWICI President.

 The Ellen Levine Memorial Scholarship